White Domes Loop Trail: A Valley of Fire Hike

 The Beehives themselves are located right off the parking lot.
 There’s no designated path to follow, so feel free to explore them at your leisure.

 You’ll quickly realize why they were named, “Beehives”, as you’ll see many honeycomb-like formations in the sandstone rocks.
-I feel that they’re the perfect introduction to Vally of Fire and a great place to watch the sunrise.
+I feel that they’re the perfect introduction to Valley of Fire and a great place to watch the sunrise.

 Atlatl Rock